Package 'TDLM'

 proba

-a squared matrix of probability.
+A squared matrix of probability.
 The sum of the matrix element must be equal to 1.
 It will be normalized automatically if it is not the case.

 model

-a character indicating which model to use.
+A character indicating which model to use.

 nb_trips

-a numeric value indicating the total number of trips.
+A numeric value indicating the total number of trips.
 Must be an integer if average = FALSE (see Details).

 out_trips

-a numeric vector representing the number of outgoing trips per location.
+A numeric vector representing the number of outgoing trips per location.
 Must be a vector of integers if average = FALSE (see Details).

 in_trips

-a numeric vector representing the number of incoming trips per location.
+A numeric vector representing the number of incoming trips per location.
 Must be a vector of integers if average = FALSE (see Details).

 average

-a boolean indicating if the average mobility flow matrix should be generated instead of the nbrep matrices based on random draws (see Details).
+A boolean indicating if the average mobility flow matrix should be generated instead of the nbrep matrices based on random draws (see Details).

 nbrep